 Giovanni authored many articles published in professional journals.
 He notably formulated an innovative and original new theory on the aetiology and pathology of asthma and allergic rhinitis.
 He also formulated a theory on the aetiology, pathology, diagnosis and treatment of M.E.
 (Post-Viral Fatigue Syndrome) which, being a new disease, did not exist in the Chinese literature.
 This article was published in a Chinese medical journal, an honour rarely bestowed on foreign writers in China.

-Giovanni Maciocia is the author of several seminal textbooks on Chinese Medicine: Tongue Diagnosis in Chinese Medicine, The Foundations of Chinese Medicine, The Practice of Chinese Medicine, Obstetrics and Gynaecology in Chinese Medicine, Diagnosis in Chinese Medicine, The Channels of Acupuncture, Clinical Pearls and The Psyche in Chinese Medicine.
+Giovanni is the author of several seminal textbooks on Chinese Medicine: Tongue Diagnosis in Chinese Medicine, The Foundations of Chinese Medicine, The Practice of Chinese Medicine, Obstetrics and Gynaecology in Chinese Medicine, Diagnosis in Chinese Medicine, The Channels of Acupuncture, and The Psyche in Chinese Medicine.
 His books represent important milestones in the development of Chinese Medicine and have widely contributed to its spread in the West.
 Translated into several languages, they are used as reference texts by the most important academic institutions of Chinese medicine and by practitioners all over the world.

-Giovanni was honoured by his inclusion in the brochure celebrating the 50th anniversary of the foundation of the Nanjing University of Chinese Medicine (where Giovanni attended three courses).
-Giovanni is described in this brochure as the “Father of Chinese Medicine in Europe”.
+Giovanni was honoured by his inclusion in the brochure celebrating the 50th anniversary of the foundation of the Nanjing University of Chinese Medicine, where he is described as the “Father of Chinese Medicine in Europe”.